Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: Conclusions

 Furthermore, small but visible changes are appreciated in the matter-radiation equality redshift that can be important in parameter estimation analysis.
 Finally, we estimated numerically the contribution of the non-Abelian dark radiation to the effective number of neutrinos which resulted intriguingly in a time-dependent function of the dark-to-proton density ratio (see Eqn.~(\ref{eq41})) with an almost negligible effect during BBN epoch but with a notorious contribution around recombination.
 It means that its effect may be traceable and constrained at different epochs of the universe's evolution.

-In general, these novel anisotropic vector-scaling solutions leave some imprints on the background cosmology that can be tested with observations, so we plan on constraining the phenomenological consequences investigated in this model in a future work with the implementation of cosmological data at different redshifts.
-Thus, the phenomenological advantages of this model is that the gauge field not only supports a preferred spatial direction relevant for the CMB quadrupole anomaly, but it also can increase the energy density of dark matter (whose fraction interacts only with dark energy through disformal transformations) offering a promising mechanism to alleviate the Hubble tension \cite{DiValentino:2021izs}.
-Whether these problems can be solved simultaneously or not in this model, it is an aspect that must be treated in the future with the use of cosmological data.
-The impact of the vector field in the formation and evolution of the LSS is also quite challenging and has to be investigated at the perturbative level aiming at describing consistently the cosmic growth to reduce the tension of the matter density contrast between high and low-redshift measurements \cite{Macaulay:2013swa,Abbott:2017wau}.
-So this is a long programme we have to address.
+In general, the novel anisotropic vector-scaling solutions found leave some imprints on the background cosmology either in the form of dark radiation or dark matter that may be tested with observations.
+So, we plan on constraining the phenomenological consequences observed in this model in a future work with the implementation of cosmological data at different redshifts.
+One of the phenomenological implications of this model is that the gauge field not only supports a preferred spatial direction, which may be relevant for the CMB quadrupole anomaly, but also can increase the energy density of dark matter and affects presumably the growth of structures in the universe.